brandur/sorg/content/nanoglyphs-drafts/003-12-factors.md

 +++
-published_at = 2019-11-05T23:00:26Z
+published_at = 2019-11-14T15:33:03Z
 title = "12 Factors and Entropy"
 +++

 ![Folding keyboard](/assets/images/nanoglyphs/003-12-factors/folding-keyboard@2x.jpg)

 Well, my weekly newsletter has become more like a monthly, but I’m not ready to give up on it quite yet.
-As a reminder, this is _Nanoglyph_, a (more or less) weekly newsletter on software.
+As a reminder, this is _Nanoglyph_, an (allegedly) weekly newsletter on software.

 My writing habits have been somewhat frozen recently -- not so much a writer's block, but a problem whereby every attempt at a directed task on a computer morphs into something else -- email, code review, Hacker News, YouTube.
 To thaw them, I’ve gone radical.
-I’m writing this from an iPhone and folding Bluetooth keyboard (pictured above) under the theory that the glacial interaction speed of iOS will be conducive for some multitasking-free focus.
+I’m writing from an iPhone and folding Bluetooth keyboard (pictured above) under the theory that the glacial interaction speed of iOS will be conducive for some multitasking-free focus.
 When slow input (touch) and long animation makes the mobile equivalent of ⌘-Tab a 1-2 second operation, the platform, intentionally or not, inherently discourages the habit.

 The keyboard has a solid feel and the world's most satisfying folding mechanism, but between cramped keys, a random 10% a depressed button does nothing, and occasional repeats, every second word needs retyping.
 Navigating text takes so long that I stopped fixing typos.
 Write fast, fix later -- I’ll get them on an edit pass, which is a good habit anyway.
 It has a few problems, and using it in public looks completely ridiculous, but most importantly: the improved focus is working.